-Enterprise customers have access to "native" Augmented Reality (AR) features of mobile devices, with no mobile app required.
-Native AR relies on glTF / USDZ files generated by Sketchfab and ARCore / ARKit features of modern mobile devices (Android / iOS, respectively).
+Premium and Enterprise customers have access to "app-free" Augmented Reality (AR) features of mobile devices, with no mobile app required.
+App-free AR relies on glTF / USDZ files generated by Sketchfab and ARCore / ARKit features of modern mobile devices (Android / iOS, respectively).

 How do I enable app-free AR?

-App-free AR is currently only available to Enterprise customers.
-Once you are using an Enterprise license, you will find a new setting available to you in Model Properties called "Allow AR".
+App-free AR is currently available to Premium and Enterprise customers.
+Once you upgrade to either plan, you will find a new setting available to you in Model Properties called "Allow AR".
 Turn this setting on to enable app-free AR on the model.

 How do I change the default scale of the 3D model in AR?

 To define the default scale of a model when it's loaded in AR, use the AR/VR "World Scale" tools in 3D Settings.
 It's best to edit 3D Settings on a desktop browser.
 The "Floor" and "Initial Viewing Position" settings only affect VR, not AR.

 The "World Scale" number in 3D Settings overrides that and tells the Sketchfab viewer how many "units" in your 3D model file are equivalent to one meter.
 So, for example, if your models were exported in inches, you should set the World Scale to 39.37, because 39.37 inches equals 1 meter.

 Each time you change this setting and click Save Settings in the top-right corner, the glTF and USDZ file must be regenerated at that scale.
 This can take a few minutes.
 Similarly, each time you make changes to material settings or re-upload a model, the glTF and USDZ files are regenerated using the new settings.